Mississippi could see push-pull on Medicaid expansion

-At the same time that the leader of Mississippi's Medicaid program is cracking open the door to the idea of expanding health coverage to some of the state's uninsured residents, Lt.
-Gov. Tate Reeves is slamming the door shut.
+Just as the leader of Mississippi's Medicaid program cracked open the door Monday to the idea of expanding health coverage to some of the state's uninsured residents, Lt.
+Gov. Tate Reeves seemed to slam it shut.

-That's a softening of the longtime position of Republican Gov. Phil Bryant that Mississippi shouldn't expand coverage under the state-federal program that provides insurance to about a quarter of Mississippians.
+"We hear from hospitals telling us that the number of uninsured is a problem.
+I think it's a fair concern to think about what's out there to lower those numbers," Snyder said when asked by Democratic Rep. John Hines of Greenville about whether the state is considering Medicaid expansion.

-But Reeves, a Republican running for governor this year, restated his opposition Monday at a public policy forum.
+That's a softening of the longtime position of Republican Gov. Phil Bryant that Mississippi shouldn't expand coverage under the state-federal program.
+Medicaid provides insurance to almost a quarter of Mississippians, mostly children, pregnant women, disabled adults and nursing home residents.

 Digital Access For Only $0.99